Model Combination in Risk Sharing under Ambiguity: The insurer's optimal risk sharing strategy under model combination

 Thus, to show that \eqref{eqn:ver5} holds, it suffices to show that $ \E^{\Q_\beta}_{t,x,\bz}\left[ \displaystyle\sup_{s\in[t,T]} \left| X_s^\alpha \right| \right] < \infty$ and $\E^{\Q_\beta}_{t,x,\bz} \left[ \displaystyle\sup_{s\in[t,T]} \left| \, Z_{k,s}^\beta \right| \right] < \infty$ for all $\kinI$.
 Continuing, for each $\kinI$, we have that

 where the first inequality follows from Cauchy-Schwartz and the second from Doob's maximal inequality.
 The second equality follow as, by definition of the $Z_k^\beta$ processes, $Z_{k,T}^\beta=\frac{d\Q_\beta}{d\P_k}$.
-The final inequality follows as $\beta\in\cB$ (see \cref{def:beta_int2}).
+The final inequality follows as $\beta\in\cB$ (see \zcref{def:beta_int2}).
 Furthermore, using the triangle inequality followed by Jensen's inequality, we obtain

 We next bound each of the three expectations appearing in \eqref{eqn:sup-X-ineq} in turn.
 Define $\lambda_C:=\int_{\Rp} \!\!\! \nu_C (d\xi)$, noting that $\lambda_C<\infty$ by the integrability assumption on $\nu_C$.
 First, using Cauchy-Schwartz twice, we have